Crowd of 23 candidates floods special congressional election in Texas

 The race may be the most competitive of several special elections this year to replace House members who have either died or gone to work for Biden’s administration.
 Others will be held in New Mexico in June and Ohio in November; the date for a Florida special election has not been set.

 Every House seat counts.
-Democrats currently have just a seven-seat majority in the chamber and will be battling to keep it in next year’s mid-term congressional election.
+Democrats currently have just a seven-seat majority, and it will shrink to six later this week with the swearing-in of Representative-elect Julia Letlow of Louisiana, the widow of a Republican who died of COVID-19 before he could take the oath of office.
+Democrats will be battling to keep their majority in the November 2022 congressional election.

-The sheer number of candidates in the Texas district - ten Democrats, 11 Republicans, an independent and a Libertarian - suggests anything can happen.
-Early voting starts April 19.
+The sheer number of candidates in the Texas district - 10 Democrats, 11 Republicans, an independent and a Libertarian - suggests anything can happen.
+Early voting starts on April 19.
 If no one gets a majority on May 1, the governor will schedule the runoff.

 Wright’s widow Susan, a conservative party activist with a string of endorsements from Texas Republicans, is thought by analysts to have the edge over a Republican field that includes Texas state legislator Jake Ellzey; two former Trump administration officials, Brian Harrison and Sery Kim; and an anti-Trump Republican, Michael Wood.

-Prominent Democratic candidates include Jana Lynne Sanchez, who Wright defeated in 2018; Lydia Bean, who lost a 2020 race for the Texas state legislature; and Shawn Lassiter, a Black former science teacher.
+Prominent Democratic candidates include Jana Lynne Sanchez, whom Wright defeated in 2018; Lydia Bean, who lost a 2020 race for the Texas state legislature; and Shawn Lassiter, a Black former science teacher.

-The north Texas region has sent a Republican congressman to Washington since the 1980s, but Trump only narrowly won the district last year.

 “Democrats are a relevant force and if they don’t overly fragment their own vote, should be able to place a Democratic nominee in the runoff,” said Mark Jones, a political science professor at Rice University.

-The Democratic Congressional Campaign Committee, the party’s congressional campaign arm, has not thrown its weight behind anyone.
+The Democratic Congressional Campaign Committee, the party’s congressional campaign arm, has yet to throw its weight behind anyone.

 Democrats think they have a chance in May if their voters turn out.